sawuer/ramona-js/README.md

 ## Docs

-* entry - entry element of your new Ramona instance
+* ENTRY - entry element of your new Ramona instance
-* data - all instance data
+* STATIC - static props
-* state - boolean props for watching templates states of view()
+* STATES - boolean props for watching templates states of VIEW()
-* logic() - all business logic of your component
+* LOGIC() - all business logic of your component
-* view() - templates
+* VIEW() - templates

-You can notice that state prop "header" are equal to view() prop and name of this tag.
+You can notice that STATES prop "header" are equal to VIEW() prop and name of this tag.
-**This is the only way to create a dependency of "state" and "views()".**
+**This is the only way to create a dependency of "STATES" and "VIEW()".**
-If you put "false" into "this.state.header" header will leave the DOM.
+If you put "false" into "this.STATES.header" header will leave the DOM.

 ### Public methods and props